tjabitta/EventDo/Readme.md

-# EvenDo ASP.NET Core API Search For Item Your With Elasticsearch
+# EvenDo ASP.NET Core API Search For Item With Elasticsearch

 To run this project you will need: